LinTechSo/CI-CD/README.md

 ## warning
-this project tested on centos and fedora (redhat base) and also you should config your jenkins and also have basic knowlege in this area
+- this project tested on centos and fedora (redhat base) and also you should config your jenkins and also have basic knowlege in this area
+- Not the best, but it works :)

 ## contribute
 developing and bug fixing in this project will be usefull for everyone so  i appreciated that if you want  to help me to develop this project